 Take part in a mock interviewing event done in a speed dating format with Viterbo alumni and area professionals.
 Practice your interview skills for internship or job search.
 Enjoy free hors d'oeuvres and network with area professionals who hire people like yourself.

-- Business casual dress required.
+- Business casual or interview dress required.

-- Registration limited.
+- Registration is limited.